 When we’ve decided to publish your article, we’ll ask you to sign a copyright statement.
 Copyright laws require that we obtain written permission from authors, photographers, and artists for the use of their material.
 This provides protection for you and grants us the rights to your material.

 Payment for feature articles

-We welcome all queries, and prefer that they be sent as succinct (250 words is about right) proposals with just a few image samples.
+We welcome all queries and prefer that they are sent as succinct (250 words is about right) proposals with just a few image samples.
 Should we decide to pursue your idea, we’ll ask for a complete manuscript.
 If, however, your manuscript is already complete, send it along.
 We’re friendly people, and will be happy to bend the rules for a good story prospect.